 Web grew up in central Illinois, and God's saving grace was revealed to him by the convicting power of the Holy Spirit when he realized the depth of his sinfulness at church camp the summer he turned 13.
 He started playing ukulele when he was 16, guitar when he was 17, studied music and philosophy in college, and loves to bring new depths of richness to theological lyricism through music.
 Just don't ask him about augmented 6th chords unless you've got an hour.

-When Web isn't serving at Faith in some capacity, he loves creating interesting meals, picking apart movies and TV, reading old dead guy theologians and philosophers, following St. Louis Cardinals baseball and drinking too much coffee.
+When Web isn't serving at Faith in some capacity, he enjoys creating interesting meals, picking apart movies and TV, reading old dead guy theologians and philosophers, following St. Louis Cardinals baseball and drinking too much coffee.
 (OK, he drinks too much coffee when he's serving at Faith too.)
-He loves making new friends and would be glad to get a cup of coffee or follow you back on social media.
+He's always up for making new friends and would be glad to get a cup of coffee or follow you back on social media.